 Before you read this guide on diluting hair developers, we assume that you have read our other articles on what is a developer, how is it used, and the different volumes that can be used.

 The strength or power of hair developers is generally rated as per percentage.
-We shall also read on how to dilute developers to form a lower concentration.
+We shall also read about how to dilute developers to form a lower concentration.

 How to Dilute Developer for Hair Dye?

 Before you begin diluting the developer, ensure that you have bought the correct strength or peroxide/developer.

 You can dilute it to a certain level as diluting too much will unnecessarily mess up the consistency.

 Remember the percentage of peroxide based on developer volumes:

 Here is a simple chart on the dilution of developers